score-json/nlohmann_json/docs/mkdocs/docs/features/binary_formats/cbor.md

 !!! info "NaN/infinity handling"

     If NaN or Infinity are stored inside a JSON number, they are serialized properly.
-This behavior differs from the normal JSON serialization which serializes NaN or Infinity to `null`.
+This behaviour differs from the normal JSON serialization which serializes NaN or Infinity to `null`.

 !!! info "Unused CBOR types"